Myths

 “Will I be lying down on a couch and free associating during my sessions?”

 Not at all.
 While some traditional psychoanalysts practice in this way, contemporary psychodynamic psychotherapy is very much about the active engagement between the client and the therapist.
 Effective dynamic therapy focuses on actively focusing on addressing your difficulties and does not encourage rumination into unrelated topics.
-The goal is never to prolong suffering.

 Learn more about how dynamic therapy can help you today: